 - skin and nail problems like warts, tinea or ingrown toe nails

 - feet affected by genetic conditions (such as Down syndrome).

 For more information on children’s feet, read Children’s feet and shoes.

 Podiatrists can help you pick the right shoes for your feet

 Podiatrists can advise about how to choose the right shoes for your feet.
 People who spend long periods of time on their feet, or those with arthritis, may have special footwear needs.

 A good shoe should have:

-- Align the structure of the foot in the most stable and efficient position for walking
+- enable your feet to work in the most stable and efficient position for activity

 Where to get help